evilpete/flipper_toolbox/README.md

 #### [nfc_gen_wifi.py](nfc_gen_wifi.py) ####

-Generates NFC with WiFi Tag Data and saves it to a Flipper NFC "save" file.
+Generates NFC with WiFi Tag Data and saves it to a flipperZero NFC "save" file.

 <details><summary>More Info:</summary>